 your groin.
 In rare cases, the arm or neck is used.

-Next, your healthcare provider will put several IV lines into a blood vessel in your
+Next, your provider will put several IV lines into a blood vessel in your groin and

-Through the IVs, your healthcare provider will insert several wires and a small catheter
+Through the IVs, your provider will insert several wires and a small catheter into

 The provider will test the electrical system of your heart.
-He or she will assess
+They will assess the abnormal

-the abnormal heart rhythm.
-This part of the procedure is called an electrophysiology
+heart rhythm.
+This part of the procedure is called an electrophysiology study.

-Once the provider finds the abnormal area of the heart, he or she will place another
+Once the provider finds the abnormal area of the heart, they will place another catheter

-catheter (ablation catheter) to remove the abnormal heart tissue.
-The provider will
+(ablation catheter) to get rid of the abnormal heart tissue.
+The provider will use

 After ablation, your healthcare provider will test your heart to make sure that the